ds5010/spring-2023/install.md

 ## matplotlib on an old Mac

-* Problem: My terminal would occasionally hand on my laptop using an old version of the MacOS
+* Problem: My terminal would occasionally hang on my laptop using an old version of the MacOS
 * Solution: Add the following to `~/.zprofile` to avoid a hang with default backend

 ```